THE PLANNER

 The Planner fears: Without meticulous control, everything falls apart.

-Reality: Most Planners discover they stay financially stable with 50% less tracking effort.
+What often happens: Most Planners discover they stay financially stable with 50% less tracking effort.

 3. The System Audit